jungmannlab/picasso/docs/localize.rst

 Camera Config
 -------------

 Picasso can remember default cameras and will use saved camera parameters.
 In order to use camera configs, create a file named ``config.yaml`` in the picasso folder.
 To start with a template, modify ``config_template.yaml`` that can be found in the folder per default.
 Picasso will compare the entries with Micro-Manager-Metadata and match the sensitivity values.
-If no matching entries can be found (e.g., if the file was not created with Micro-Manager) the config file will still be usable to create a dropdown menu to select the different categories.
+If no matching entries can be found (e.g., if the file was not created with Micro-Manager) the config file will still be used to create a dropdown menu to select the different categories.
 The camera config can also be used to define a default camera that will always be used.
 Indentions are used for definitions.

 Example 1: Default Camera
 ~~~~~~~~~~~~~~~~~~~~~~~~~